-in the context of humanitarian demining, the term refers to the authorised observation by qualified personnel of sites, activities or processes without taking responsibility for that being observed .
-This is usually carried out to check conformity with undertakings, procedures or standard practice and often includes recording and reporting elements.
+in the context of mine action, the term refers to the authorised observation, inspection or assessment by qualified personnel of worksites, facilities, equipment, activities, processes, procedures and documentation without taking responsibility for what is being monitored.
+Monitoring is usually carried out to check conformity with undertakings, procedures or standard practice and often includes recording and reporting elements.

-in the context of mine risk education, the term refers to ...the process of measuring or tracking what is happening.
+in the context of MRE, the term refers to ...the process of measuring or tracking what is happening.
 This includes:

-- measuring progress in relation to an implementation plan for an intervention programmes/projects/activities, strategies, policies and specific objectives. - measuring change in a condition or set of conditions or lack thereof (e.g., changes in the situation of children and women or changes in the broader country context). - c) definition from UNICEF Policy and Programming Manual.
+a) measuring progress in relation to an implementation plan for an intervention - programmes/projects/activities, strategies, policies and specific objectives.

+- b) measuring change in a condition or set of conditions or lack thereof (e.g., changes in the situation of children and women or changes in the broader country context). - c) definition from UNICEF Policy and Programming Manual.

+Annex C

-Annex C (Informative) The staffing process for accreditation
+(Informative) The staffing process for accreditation

-Responsibility Process description Demining organisation Accreditation body Mine action Authority Submit application for accreditation of demining sub units Acknowledge receipt of application Conduct desk assessment based on information submitted with application Does application and supporting information meet the accreditation requirements? yes Notify applicant of additional information needed to process the application Applicant provides additional information Prepare plan for on-site visits and assesments Conduct on-site assessments • Does demining organisation meet the accreditation requirements? no yes Advise the applicant of corrective action required Carry out corrective action to meet accreditation requirements.
-Complete assessments required for accreditation Does demining organisation meet the accreditation requirements? y y es Prepare and sign accreditation agreement no Terminate application for accreditation Ŏ Monitor demining organisation and sub units for compliance with the accreditation • Legend Document Process Decision \Diamond Document Multiple responsibility Connector \circ
+Responsibility Process description Demining organisation Accreditation body Mine action Authority Submit application for accreditation of demining sub units Acknowledge receipt of application Conduct desk assessment based on information submitted with application Does application and supporting information meet the accreditation requirements? yes Notify applicant of additional information needed to process the application Applicant provides additional information Prepare plan for on-site visits and assessments Conduct on-site assessments The state of the s Does demining organisation meet the accreditation requirements? no yes Advise the applicant of corrective action required Carry out corrective action to meet accreditation requirements Complete assessments required for accreditation Does demining organisation meet the accreditation requirements? es Prepare and sign accreditation agreement no Terminate application for accreditation Ŏ Monitor demining organisation and sub units for compliance with the accreditation Leaend Document Process Decision \Diamond Document (multiple) Multiple responsibility Connector \bigcirc